zaimabdullah/laravel-social-media-website/NOTE_ME.md

 - BUG: if you are the admin user of a group, you still can see the pin icon on a other member post that created on your group but inside their user profile page.
 Also visible in home page too.

-- BUG: Loadmore not working only on home page in large screen, only work in 1242 & lower. => add scrollbar-thin css class in PostList use inside 'Home' solve this.

 ### UNDERSTANDING REGEX:
 ### (https?:\/\/[^\s<]+)